Transactional Email

 The Inverted Pyramid

 The inverted pyramid framework helps you design transactional emails that are to-the-point, are well received by your customers, and will result in more engagement.
-Remember to always put your main message first.
-Transactional emails can be your best converting emails if you use them right, so start with the correct design and content placement.
+Remember always to put your main message first.
+Transactional emails can be your best-converting emails if you use them right, so start with the correct design and content placement.